huawei-openlab/oct-engine/services/scheduler/API.md

 ###add
 ```
-POST /os
+POST /resource
 ```
-Add a new host OS node to the Test Server.
+Add a new host OS node to the Scheduler.
 Most time it is done automaticly when an 'octd' daemon start running in a new node.

 **Input**
+/resource

 | *Name* | *Type* | *Description* |
 | -------| ------ | --------- |